renovatebot/renovate/docs/usage/gitlab-bot-security.md

 You should remember that when accounts are invited into projects or groups on GitLab, acceptance happens automatically.
 This was a useful feature to leverage for a shared service.

-If you're running a self-hosted Renovate service, we recommend you:
+If you are running a self-hosted Renovate service, we recommend you:

-- Run a shared service only within projects which have shared visibility/security within the users, or which have a low risk that a user would try to gain access to a private project they don't otherwise have access to
+- Run a shared service only within projects which have shared visibility/security within the users, or which have a low risk that a user would try to gain access to a private project they do not otherwise have access to
-- If running with `autodiscover`, also configure a value for `autodiscoverFilter` so that the bot can't be invited to projects or groups you don't intend
+- If running with `autodiscover`, also configure a value for `autodiscoverFilter` so that the bot can not be invited to projects or groups you do not intend

 ## Security solutions and workarounds